pitt-crc/keystone-api/README.md

 In addition to enabling the standard debugging behavior provided by Django:

 - A `/docs` page is enabled with full API documentation for the parent application
-- User permissions are disabled for all API endpoints
+- User authentication is not required for API endpoints
 - A web GUI is enabled for easier interaction with API endpoints
 - Tracebacks are provided in the browser when an exception occurs (a Django standard)